LiamBailey/woo-bookings-dropdown/readme.txt

 1. Now your single product pages will show available dates in a dropdown not a datepicker

 == Changelog ==
-v1.0.0 initial release
+1.0.0 initial release
-v1.0.1 changes code to match new structure of availability_rules from woo bookings - fixes bug causing dropdown to be empty v1.0.2 bump version number due to svn rebase error
+1.0.1 changes code to match new structure of availability_rules from woo bookings - fixes bug causing dropdown to be empty 1.0.2 bump version number due to svn rebase error 1.0.3 fix inadvertent output bug